Work samples

 • Goddess Rose Water

-Goddess Rose Water explores sensuality, softness, femininity and movement while returning to nature.
+Goddess Rose Water explores sensuality, softness, and femininity of the Black woman through movement rooted in a return to nature.

 About Brittney